Acaruso/dsp-stuff-win32/docs/3-ugens.md

 # ugen_manager.hpp

-- `UgenManager` is basically a container for ugens
+- `UgenManager` is a graph container for ugens

 - all ugens must exist within some `UgenManager`
   - ultimately, the entire ugen graph is contained within `UgenManager rootUgen` which is contained within `SharedData`
   - there could also be more `UgenManagers` nested with `rootUgen` if necessary

-  - all ugens must exist with a `UgenManager` because the `UgenManager` handles various important things:
+- all ugens must exist with a `UgenManager` because the `UgenManager` provides various important functionality:
   - it stores the data that describes the connections between ugens, i.e. it stores the graph structure
   - it handles topologically sorting the ugen graph
   - it handles executing the ugen graph